AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 and hence the precompiled header for `<bits/stdc++.h>` can be built once.
-Otherwise, precompiled headers are typically part of the dependency configuration of a project (e.g., they are updated as needed by the popular `make` tool or an integrated development environment’s (IDE) project build tool).
+Otherwise, precompiled headers are typically part of the dependency configuration of a project (e.g., they are updated as needed by the popular `make` tool or an integrated development environment's (IDE) project build tool).

-One attractive approach to manage precompiled headers is to create layers of precompiled headers that go from the most widely used and stable headers to headers that aren’t expected to change all the time and therefore are still worth precompiling.
+One attractive approach to manage precompiled headers is to create layers of precompiled headers that go from the most widely used and stable headers to headers that aren't expected to change all the time and therefore are still worth precompiling.
 However, if headers are under heavy development, creating precompiled headers for them can take more time than what is saved by reusing them.
 A key concept to this approach is that a precompiled header for a more stable layer